ukwa/mementoweb-webclient/README.md

  * FIXME Add a menu item to UKWA to link to BlueBox.
  * FIXME Also release updated UKWA with url parameter fix.

- * FIXME Snapshot table CSS (next/prev/etc)
- * FIXME Clean up archive selection code.
-Perhaps remove it.

- * TODO No LIVE?
- * TODO Fix caching so that pre-filtered results are cached instead?
- * TODO Use Future pattern for long calls to avoid AskTimeoutException (see on graphs failing to load.
-JS?).
- * Shorten display of long URLs to avoid breaking the layout.
+ * Add busy logos/warning while screenshots are loaded?
  * Add Help, esp. for the bookmarklet, as popovers (http://twitter.github.com/bootstrap/javascript.html#popovers)
- * Add busy logos/warning while screenshots are loaded?
  * Add text that displays if there is no JavaScript?
+ * No LIVE?
+ * Fix caching so that pre-filtered results are cached instead?
+ * Use Future pattern for long calls to avoid AskTimeoutException (see on graphs failing to load.
+JS?).

  * Allow years to be selected, in turn filtering the list of Mementos to show a year-long graph etc.
  * Add a lots-of-screenshots timeline.
  * Use timeline screenshots to estimate degree of change over time (e.g. even just colour changes).